csc301-winter-2020/team-project-3-matron/deliverable-2/README.md

  * Once the feature is complete, a pull request to develop is opened.
  * Once tested and reviewed, it can be merged into develop.
  * When it is time to make a release, develop is merged into master, undergoing significant testing and review in the process.
+ * We chose to assign each individual by each features of the app because our teamates were expertized in different set of skills.
+Furthermore, the branching in the git repository was the optimum way to accomodate people working on different parts of the app.
+Because it was optimum for only assigned individual or individuals to work on a specific feature, we had to divide the overall task by branching.
+ * The testing before pull request is done to see if the worked on feature can synchronize well with the other parts of the app.
+If the test fails, the person assigned to that feature (who must be the most knowledgeable about it) can go back to the branch and fix the issue.

  * Be concise, yet precise.
 For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
 Who reviews the pull-requests?
 Who is responsible for merging them? etc.
  * If applicable, specify any naming conventions or standards you decide to adopt.